 Disclaimer: This resource provides information, not advice.
 Please read the full disclaimer at the end of this resource.

-Your health professional will hold your appointment by talking with you on the telephone or through the internet.
+In a remote consultation, your appointment will take place between yourself and a health professional on the telephone or through the internet.
 This way, you get almost all the benefits of a face-to-face appointment without the risk of catching or passing on COVID-19.

 As well as having the option to have your appointment by telephone, there are several video-call options available to you, such as Skype, WhatsApp, FaceTime and Microsoft Teams.

-You will have a prearranged date and time for your appointment, just as with any other.
-It’s always a good idea to check that your technology is working in advance.
+You will have a prearranged date and time for your remote appointment, just like with an in-person appointment.

-A family member, friend or carer may be able to help set you up.
+If you’re not sure how to make video calls, a family member, friend or carer may be able to help you.
 If not, your health professional will find a way that works best for you.
-They have guidance from the Royal College of Psychiatrists on how to do this.
+The Royal College of Psychiatrists has provided guidance to health professionals on how to do this.

 Yes.
-The confidentiality rules that apply to face-to-face consultations also apply to remote consultations, meaning your information will be protected in the same way.
+The confidentiality rules that apply to face-to-face consultations also apply to remote consultations.
+This means that your information will be protected in the same way.
 For example, if your doctor or health professional wants to share any of the information from your consultation more widely, they will need your consent to do this.

 Your health professional also has a responsibility to make sure that the technology they use for your consultation is secure.

-If you wish, you can ask someone to support you during your consultation, so that you feel more comfortable.
+If you wish, you can ask someone to support you during your consultation.
 You may also want that person to be involved in the consultation.
 For example, they may be able to provide more information, with your consent.

 During the consultation, make sure that you are in a place where only the person or people you want involved can see or hear the conversation.
 If you are on a video call, try to avoid showing any sensitive or personal details in the background.
 You may also want to close the door to avoid any interruptions or distractions.